Zliubov/zliubov/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning Python for data analysis & German for conversations analysis.
+- 📫 How to reach me: zliubov@pm.me
+- 💬 Ask me about clicker training.
+- ⚡ Fun fact: I have two cats, one is red, one has heterohromia.

 <!--
 **Zliubov/zliubov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.